The restructuring market in India relies on statutory, non-statutory and voluntary restructuring frameworks and processes.

-The IBC has overhauled the former Indian insolvency regime, the most notable change being the introduction of a “corporate insolvency resolution process” – a time-bound process that precedes liquidation and involves financial creditors working together to explore options to resolve the debts of the stressed company in order to enable the company to continue as a going concern.
+The IBC has overhauled the former Indian insolvency regime, in which the most notable change was the introduction of the “corporate insolvency resolution process” – a time-bound process that precedes liquidation and involves financial creditors working together to explore options to resolve the debts of the stressed company in order to enable the company to continue as a going concern.
 Needless to say, it has inspired other regulatory changes to align financial legislations towards this common objective.

-As this four-year-old law evolves, the Indian market continues to explore more innovative means and structures, to support the new endgame of revival of stressed companies, with liquidation being seen as the final resort.
+As the IBC evolves, the Indian market continues to explore more innovative means and structures, to support the new endgame of revival of stressed companies, with liquidation being seen as the final resort.

 The Former Regime

 While India has had sick companies’ revival legislation and a special law on recoveries by domestic banks since the 1980s and 1990s, the early 2000s saw the introduction of special legislations and regulations to enhance recoveries by domestic lending institutions.